All Episodes

 I don't mean this to be a cut.

-Except, you know, it for sake of his legacy and posterity, how he can destroy America.
+The long term doesn't interest him on this, except, you know, for the sake of his legacy and posterity, how he can destroy America.

 But he's not going to be around to see it destroyed at 77.

-So last Friday, let's go back to last Friday on CNN's American morning, the anchor John Roberts was interviewing Wrangell.
+So last Friday, let's go back to last Friday on CNN's American Morning, the anchor John Roberts was interviewing Wrangell.

 Of course not.

-You keep saying that the more you say it, the more people want to know whose taxes will be going up.
+The more you say it, the more people want to know whose taxes will be going up.

-You know, when you some people's taxes will increase.
+Some people's taxes will increase.

-If you are receiving a preferential tax treatment that you don't deserve, you can call it what you want a tax increase.
+If you are receiving a preferential tax treatment that you don't deserve, you can call it what you want, a tax increase.

-We will be calling it a liberal that you don't deserve.
+We will be calling it a loose.

-So are you saying that high income earners are getting a preferential tax break now that they shouldn't be getting?
+So are you saying that high-income earners are getting a preferential tax break now that they shouldn't be getting?

-Well, the only reason that we can bring down the corporate tax rate is because under the higher tax rate, some of the people are paying no taxes at all.
+The only reason that we can bring down the corporate tax rate is because under the higher tax rate, some of the people are paying no taxes at all.

 This is absurd.

-He's lowering the corporate rate, I think from 35 to 31 and a half.
+He's lowering the corporate rate, I think, from 35 to 31 and a half.

-Uh so but how about this language, folks?
+So, but how about this language, folks?

-Uh if you're receiving a preferential track tax treatment that you don't deserve.
+If you're receiving a preferential tax treatment that you don't deserve, this is how they look at it.

-If you're what is preferential tax treatment?
+What is preferential tax treatment?

-That's the the on the upper marginal rate.
+That's on the upper marginal rate.

-That's the the top marginal rate.
+That's the top marginal rate.

-That was the effect of the Bush tax cuts in both 2001-2003.
+That was the effect of the Bush tax cuts in both 2001 and 2003.

 Well, let's go back to last Thursday night.

-It was at the beacon.
+It was at the Beacon.

 Very good.

-Leaders like Charlie Wrangle are beginning to make a real change, but they don't have a president on the other end of Pennsylvania Avenue who sees the problems, who hears the concerns that we do.
+Leaders like Charlie Wrangell are beginning to make a real change, but they don't have a president on the other end of Pennsylvania Avenue who sees the problems, who hears the concerns that we do.

 So we're going to begin to reconstruct what it takes to have that sense of positive possibility again.